compromise-evident/Overkillographic/README.md

 # Experiment now

-Overkillographic first converts the image to bmp then copies the first 10,000 Bytes of that bmp in order to create a new bmp of the same parameters.
+Overkillographic first converts the image to bmp then copies the first 10,000 Bytes from that bmp in order to create a new bmp of the same parameters.
 Remaining Bytes can be anything you wish, even terabytes of garbage data; when viewing the new bmp, n Bytes are read, n being the exact file size of the original bmp.
 So, you may write segmented Bytes in repetition and create a bar-code.